SureDeveloping/cave-blog/README.md

 ## Technologies used
 ### Languages and frameworks used
-HTML, CSS , Python and Java Script languages were used for this project.
-Additional the bootstrap and django frameworks were also used.
+HTML, CSS , Python and Java Script languages were used in combination with the frameworks bootstrap and django.
+Django was also customised with:
+* Gunicorn - as WSGI (Web Server Gateway Interface) for running Python web applications.
+* Summernote - WYSIWYG editor.
+* Whitenoise - for storing static files.
+* Cloudinary - as cloud to store no styic fieles (in the next release)

 ### Software used
 Balsamiq - To create a wireframe. <br>
+Draw-io - To create an ERD. <br>
 Gitpod - To code the website. <br>
 Git - For version control. <br>
 Github - To store the website. <br>